Sylvester Stallone Net Worth : $400 Million (approx.)

 |Nationality:||United States of America|

-Sylvester Stallone has a net worth of $400 million.
-Stallone’s movies have generated more than $4 billion in global revenue so far.
-Sylvester has written, produced,directed many of his major franchise movies.
+Sylvester Stallone’s net worth is around $400 million.
+Sylvester Stallone movies have generated more than $4 billion in global revenue so far.
+Sylvester Stallone has written, produced,directed many of his major franchise movies.

 Sylvester Stallone Salary:

-He relentlessly pressured the film’s producers Irwin Winkler and Robert Chartoff to allow him to star in the movie.
-He accepted a cut-rate salary of $23,000 for the film.
+Sylvester relentlessly pressured the film’s producers Irwin Winkler and Robert Chartoff to allow him to star in the movie.
+Sylvester Stallone accepted a cut-rate salary of $23,000 for the film.
 That’s the same as around $110,000 today.
 The movie went on to earn $225 million on a budget of $1 million.

-In 1982 he earned $3.5 million for “First Blood”.
+In 1982 Sylvester Stallone earned $3.5 million for “First Blood”.
 He earned $10 million in 1983, the inflation equivalent of $25 million as on today.
-He earned his first Producer credit for “Staying Alive”.
-He earned $4 million and his second Producer credit for 1984’s “Rhinestone”.
+Sylvester Stallone earned his first Producer credit for “Staying Alive”.
+Sylvester Stallone earned $4 million and his second Producer credit for 1984’s “Rhinestone”.

 - Lock Up